SI Lab Assocation

 1. COMMENCEMENT AND TERM

-The Contract shall commence on the Membership Start Date and shall continue, unless terminated earlier in accordance with its terms, until expiry on the first anniversary of the Membership Start Date (the Term).
+The Contract shall commence on the Membership Start Date and shall continue and renew annually, unless terminated earlier in accordance with its terms (the Term).

 2. MEMBERSHIP BENEFITS